giantswarm/docs/src/content/tutorials/continuous-deployment/manage-workload-clusters/index.md

         --export > management-clusters/MC_NAME/MC_NAME-git-repo.yaml
 ```

-This command creates the Custom Resource for us and exports it to a YAML file in the `management-clusters` folder.
+This command creates the custom resource for us and exports it to a file in the `management-clusters` folder.

-Time to apply the generated YAML:
+Time to apply the generated file:

 ```nohighlight
 kubectl create -f management-clusters/MC_NAME/MC_NAME-git-repo.yaml